Permanent Makeup Certificate California Requirements

 5) Provide a 2X2 passport photo

-6) Renew license every year using the same form (the passport photo and presentation of ID are only necessary for first-time applicants)
+6) Renew the certificate every year using the same form (the passport photo and presentation of ID are only necessary for first-time applicants)

 As well as this, you will need to make sure to obtain health information from all of your clients as well as informed consent (making sure they have enough information about the procedure so that they can consent to it).